koalaman/shellcheck/shellcheck.1.md

 :   Overrides the shell detected from the shebang.
 This is useful for
     files meant to be included (and thus lacking a shebang), or possibly as a more targeted alternative to 'disable=2039'.

+# RC FILES
+Unless `--norc` is used, ShellCheck will look for a file `.shellcheckrc` or `shellcheckrc` in the script's directory and each parent directory.
+If found, it will read `key=value` pairs from it and treat them as file-wide directives.

+Here is an example `.shellcheckrc`:

+    # Don't suggest using -n in [ $var ]
+    disable=SC2244

+    # Allow using `which` since it gives full paths and is common enough
+    disable=SC2230

+If no `.shellcheckrc` is found in any of the parent directories, ShellCheck will look in `~/.shellcheckrc` followed by the XDG config directory (usually `~/.config/shellcheckrc`) on Unix, or %APPDATA%/shellcheckrc` on Windows.
+Only the first file found will be used.

+Note for Snap users: the Snap sandbox disallows access to hidden files.
+Use `shellcheckrc` without the dot instead.

+Note for Docker users: ShellCheck will only be able to look for files that are mounted in the container, so `~/.shellcheckrc` will not be read.

 # ENVIRONMENT VARIABLES
 The environment variable `SHELLCHECK_OPTS` can be set with default flags: